How To Format Your Text in Trello

 Indent text / Block Quotes - Indent text by including a “>” in front of each line of the text that you’d like to indent or quote.

 Bullet and numbered lists: Preface a series of lines with hyphens or numbers to create a list.
 Lists will only be formatted if you start a new paragraph (by leaving a blank line before the list).
+You can add a space before the bullet mark to create nested bullets.

 Any line that begins with a numbered format, even if the number isn't 1, will automatically create an ordered list.
 This is as expected and per markdown specs.
 You can preserve your formatting by putting a '\' before the period, e.g.